dartharnold/EDTS/README.md

 `python edts.py -j 35.2 --start="Sol/Galileo" --end="Alioth/Golden Gate" "Wolf 359/Powell High" "Agartha/Enoch Port" "Alpha Centauri"`

 This example assumes you wish to go from Galileo in Sol, to Golden Gate in Alioth, via Powell High, Enoch Port and Alpha Centauri.
 All of this will be done in a ship with a 35.2Ly jump range.
-Note that for the case of Alpha Centauri, we only specify the system name.
+Note that for the case of Alpha Centauri, we only specify the system name; this is because we definitely do not want to visit any stations in Alpha Centauri.
+It is a silly place.

 The output might look similar to the following:
 ```